The intrinsic stable normal cone: Background on motivic homotopy theory

 For $X\in \Sch^G/B$, we have the category $\QCoh_X^G$ of quasi-coherent $\sO_X$-modules with $G$-action and the full subcategory $\Coh^G_X$ of coherent sheaves.
-We call $\sF$ in $\Coh_X^G$ locally free if $\sF$ is locally free and of finite rank as an $\sO_X$-module.
-We let $D^b_G(X)$ denote the bounded derived category of coherent $G$-sheaves, $D_G(X)$ the unbounded derived category of quasi-coherent $G$-sheaves and $D^\perf_G(X)$ the full subcategory of $D_G(X)$ of complexes isomorphic in $D_G(X)$ to a bounded complex of locally free sheaves.
+We call $\sF$ in $\Coh_X^G$ locally free if $\sF$ is locally free as an $\sO_X$-module.
+We let $D^b_G(X)$ denote the bounded derived category of coherent $G$-sheaves, $D_G(X)$ the unbounded derived category of quasi-coherent $G$-sheaves and $D^\perf_G(X)$ the full subcategory of $D_G(X)$ of complexes isomorphic in $D_G(X)$ to a bounded complex of locally free coherent sheaves.
 Such a complex is called a {\em perfect} complex.